ppy/osu-wiki/wiki/Tournaments/CFC/CFIC_2/en.md

 3. Players will be forced to use a mod from a FreeMod pick.
 4. Players can't ban more than one map from a mod.
 5. Players can't pick two maps from the same mod in a row.
-6. Hidden mod is combineable with HardRock and DoubleTime mod.
+6. Hidden mod is combineable with Hard Rock and Double Time mod.
 7. The tiebreaker will be played under FreeMod.

 ### Winning conditions